Hearty Slow Cooker Veggie Chili

-I have said it before, but I will say it again…slow cooker meals are my (not so)secret weapon in the kitchen.
+I have said it before, but I will say it again…slow cooker meals are my (not so) secret weapon in the kitchen.
 Got a busy day ahead?
 Just dump everything into your handy dandy crockpot before you head out and come home to a perfectly cooked dinner ready to enjoy.
 My slow cooker has made healthy, homemade meals so much more doable as a busy family!

 And this Slow Cooker Veggie Chili is our current crockpot obsession.

-Made with black beans, pinto beans, dry lentils, this vegetarian crockpot chili is hearty, high in plant protein, and flavorful.
+Made with black beans, pinto beans, and dry lentils, this vegetarian crockpot chili is hearty, high in plant protein, and flavorful.
 Plus, it is packed with oodles of veggies like onion, bell pepper, carrot, tomatoes, and corn.
 The perfect dump-and-go dinner recipe that is great to make for meal prep or to stock your freezer with, this chili is naturally vegan, vegetarian, and gluten free too!

 Frequently Asked Questions